Science Bar: “Gender in Question(s)”

 Free admission, but reservations are required at Pint of Science

-Gender is a concept used in social sciences to refer to the non-biological differences between women and men.
-The term thus refers to the social and cultural dimensions of social roles, moral attributes, and identities of men and women.
+Gender is a concept used in the social sciences to refer to the non-biological differences between women and men.
+The term thus refers to the social and cultural dimensions of the social roles, moral attributes, and identities of men and women.

 This science-society debate, which is part of Pint of Science will be hosted by: